alt=an older man squints through his glasses in the low vision conditions created by the hurricane behind him.

 Here are a few examples of what I’ve dealt with in just the last few years due to these hurricanes:

-• My wife and I have become innkeepers after a fashion.
-Lol!
+My wife and I have become innkeepers after a fashion.
+Haha!
 What I mean is, a large part of our family resides in New Orleans.
 Hurricane Ida required that they vacate to our house.
-So, a daughter and son in law, 2 sweet granddaughters, and their dog moved into our house for 10 days and 10 nights!
+So, a daughter and son-in-law, 2 sweet granddaughters, and their dog moved into our house for 10 days and 10 nights!

-How did the 10-day visit to my house go, you ask?
+How did the 10-day visit go, you ask?

 Splendidly!
 It was a true bonding experience with my 8- and 11-year-old granddaughters and their parents.
 The experience was like one very long slumber party.
 The benefits far outweighed the added stress.